Last Updated on February 28, 2023

-Women tend to go through a transition phase around menopause referred to as perimenopausal depression.
+Women tend to go through a transition phase around menopause referred to as a perimenopausal depression.
 It is a common state in which a woman feels vulnerable and weak mainly due to the hormonal shift which puts them at a high risk of depression, though the hormonal changes are a usual part of menopause.
 However, not all women go through perimenopausal depression but 41.8% of females show the symptoms of depression near menopause.

 In this blog, we will briefly be covering perimenopause and depression, its symptoms, risk factors, its effect on mental health and possible treatment options.

 Perimenopause And Depression:

 Let’s first understand the meaning of the word perimenopause.
 Peri means “around” and menopause refers to “the time when periods stop because of hormonal changes”.
 This transition phase is quite unsettling for some women.
 It comes with its own set of physical and mental challenges which if not worked upon, can lead to severe depression a.k.a major depressive disorder.